-Capital assets, which include property and equipment, are reported in the government-wide financial statements.
+Capital assets, which include property, equipment, and infrastructure assets (if applicable), are reported in the government-wide financial statements.
 Such assets are valued at cost where historical records are available and at an estimated historical cost where no historical records exist.
 Donated fixed assets are valued at their estimated fair market value on the date received.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 Major outlays of capital assets and improvements are capitalized as projects are constructed.